 Comparing the built quality and safety features, Prestige is far better than Pigeon.
 Moreover, Prestige has a wider network of aftersales service centres.
 So, you can get spares easily and repairs are within access.

 All pressure cookers sold in India have a pressure limit of 1 bar.
-Once the pressure exceeds the level, it releases through the tube vent.
-Hence, all pressure cookers are more or less the same when it comes to the speed of cooking.
+Once the pressure exceeds the level, it releases through the vent tube.
+Hence, all pressure cookers are more or less the same speed of cooking.

 Out of the available options, Hawkins and Prestige are our top picks.
 We recommend Hawkins for making curries and Prestige for rice as you can easily drain starch from outer lid cookers.
 Our next best recommendation is the Stahl Xpress Triply pressure cooker.
 With excellent built quality and ease of use, it is worth considering.
 But the drawbacks are higher spillage from the vent and lack of extensive after-sales centres like Hawkins and Prestige.